wayneIBM/vpc-on-classic/api-change-log.md

 * Follow HTTP redirect rules for any `3xx` HTTP status code
 * Consume only the resources and properties your application needs to function
 * Avoid any behavior that is not explicitly documented

-## 2020-05-12
-{: #2020-04-10}
-Load balancer pool resources and their health monitors can now be configured to use the https protocol.
-This new feature enables end-to-end SSL encryption with HTTPS listeners, along with HTTPS health checks for increased availability.

 ## 2020-04-10
 {: #2020-04-10}